 You may appoint as many review committees as necessary to conform to your local organizational structure.
 All members of the local textbook selection committees are required to subscribe to the oath, which is on form ED-2150.
 This form can be found on our forms page.

 Publishers will be notified that sample textbooks and instructional materials are to be delivered to you by early January.
 Tennessee Book Company coordinates the distribution of your requests for adoption samples to the publishers.
 To enter your requests, log on to the Tennessee Book Company website, click on "Section # Information" under "State Information," and follow the instructions.
 The Textbook and Instructional Materials Quality Commission has established a six sample limit per title per system.

 Districts' Report of Adoption is due May 15th.
 It will also be completed online at the Tennessee Book Company website.
-An electronic copy is to be sent to the Office of Textbook Services.
+An electronic copy is to be submitted to the Office of Textbook Services.
 The timely filing of these reports is critical in assisting the depository and the respective publishers in projecting needs and acquiring sufficient inventory to deliver books to meet your needs prior to the opening of schools in the fall.
 We recommend that you appoint your committees as soon as possible and provide opportunities for them to discuss curriculum needs and to plan for careful evaluation of the approved textbooks and instructional materials.